 For camps who are unfamiliar with including a visually impaired or blind child into their program, Gwen Botting, Executive Director of Opportunities Unlimited for the Blind, and her son, Greg Botting, a recent college graduate, have published a guide to understanding how to help a child with visual disabilities have a great camp experience.
-Parents and camp professionals are welcome to use this document to improve outcomes for their campers.
-Originally written as a staff inservice for a camp for children with disabilities but not necessarily visual disabilities, the guide will help anyone wanting to produce a more inclusive program, or parents wanting to provide a resource guide for a camp their child is attending.
+Parents and camp professionals are welcome to use this document to improve outcomes for their campers and students.
+Originally written as a staff in-service for a camp for children with disabilities but not necessarily visual disabilities, the guide will help anyone wanting to produce a more inclusive program, or parents wanting to provide a resource guide for a camp their child is attending.
 Please use this link for a downloadable document.

 American Foundation for the Blind

 American Printing House for the Blind (APH) – Providing products for the blind and visually impaired.